Preview

 Introduction to Structure in C

-Structure is a user defined data type which is a collection of different variables of different types.
+Structure is a user defined data of C language.
+It is a collection of different values of same or different data types.
+It is basically used to group logically related data.

 {